AdamSobieski/Planning/README.md

 ### Actions

 Another key ingredient of planning domains is actions.
-Actions have preconditions and effects.
+Actions can have preconditions and effects.

 ```
 public action A(Agent x, Widget y) extends B(x, y)